-- · Check that changing or adjusting of device specific parameters is impossible after securing. - Check that all relevant parameters (given in Extension I, if any) are secured.
+- Check that changing or adjusting device-specific parameters is impossible without evidence of an intervention. - Check that all relevant device-specific parameters (given in Extension I, if any) are protected. - Check that all records that provide evidence of an intervention are displayed or printed.